 Table of Contents

 The ministry is responsible for coordinating and management of the transport system across Nigeria.

-At the time of this report, the transportation minister is Mr. Rotimi Amaechi, a former governor of Rivers State, and he’s assisted by Gbemisola Saraki, a former member of the National Assembly.
+Before Oyetola, the ministry was managed by Mr. Rotimi Amaechi, a former governor of Rivers State, and he was assisted by Gbemisola Saraki, a former member of the National Assembly.